lac-dcc/lif/lif/bench/README.md

 ```
 $ cd path/to/lif/llvm/bench
-$ /bin/bash run.sh -a meng/applied-crypto/3way
+$ /bin/bash run.sh -a wu/applied-crypto/3way
 ```

-When building a benchmark, there will be three types of outputs for both our isochronous pass and Meng et al.'s transformation:
+When building a benchmark, there will be three types of outputs for both our isochronous pass and Wu et al.'s transformation:

 - **Pass**: the output of the original program is equivalent to the output of the transformed code.